 - In a very small saucepan, mix the caster sugar and water and heat very slowly.
 Use a cooking thermometer to check the temperature accurately.
 You want the temperature to reach exactly 117 C/242 F.

-- Whilst the sugar is heating, very gently whisk the egg whites in the mixer bowl until frothy and airy (do NOT over-whisk).
+- While the sugar is heating, very gently whisk the egg whites in the mixer bowl until just frothy and airy (do NOT over-whisk).

 - When the sugar syrup has reached the required temperature, remove from the heat and add to the egg whites whilst continuing to whisk slowly.